 So why should you make a Thai red curry paste, or any curry paste really, from scratch when there are sections of supermarket shelves full of pastes?
 Well, why make ragu bolognese when it comes in a can?
 If you actually think that’s okay, I’ll trust you as much as I’ll trust someone who says they cook Asian food yet they don’t own a mortar and pestle.

-Making Thai Red Curry Paste
+How to Make a Thai Red Curry Paste

 The only reason to buy a pre-made paste is if you just cannot get all the ingredients and just have to have a Thai curry or you really don’t have the time.
 Don’t feel bad, they can taste okay, and we certainly know the feeling.